therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 ## Reliability

-### Do you guarantee that the Balsamiq Mockups Plugin will be accessible at all times?
+### Do You Guarantee That the Balsamiq Mockups Plugin Will Be Accessible at All Times?

 In the cases below, we do not host the Balsamiq Mockups Plugin ourselves, so you should refer to the platform's Terms of Use (linked below) instead.